Czech nobility

 Czech nobility (also Bohemian nobility; česká šlechta) consists of the noble families from historical Czech lands, especially in their narrow sense, i.e. nobility of Bohemia proper, Moravia and Austrian Silesia – whether these families originated from those countries or moved into them through the centuries.
 These are connected with the history of Great Moravia, Duchy of Bohemia, later Kingdom of Bohemia, Margraviate of Moravia, the Duchies of Silesia and the Crown of Bohemia, the constitutional predecessor state of the modern-day Czech Republic.

-Noble titles were abolished by law (No. 61/1918 Sb. z. a n.) in December 1918, shortly after the establishment of the independent Czechoslovak Republic.
+Noble titles were abolished by law (No. 61/1918 Sb. z. a n.)
+(Note: Exact wording of this "Law of 10 December 1918, which abolished the nobility, medals and titles" is available on the Czech Wikisource) in December 1918, shortly after the establishment of the independent Czechoslovak Republic.
 The public use of noble titles could be punished by a fine or imprisonment.
 During the period of Nazi occupation some sections of the law No. 61/1918 were abolished and the public use of noble titles was no longer punishable as a misdemeanor.
 This did not last long, as the regulations from the Nazi period were abolished again after the liberation of Czechoslovakia in 1945.
 However shortly after the communist takeover the par of the law which made the public use of noble titles punishable was abolished again and the new law concerning the titles completely ignored the issue of noble titles, thus made their use possible at least in theory.
 However, during the Nazi period, as well as the communist one, some individual representatives of Czech noble families were persecuted.
 After the Velvet Revolution in 1989, the property confiscated by the communists was returned to the families of former nobility or their relatives.